motolanialimi/Belly_button-/README.md

 2. Use JavaScript and D3 to take the routes and build an interactive Web Visualization Dashboard for the data

-3. Deploy the [App](https://github.com/motolanialimi) to the web using Heroku

 # Built With

 Plotly